danog/MadelineProto/docs/TD_docs/constructors/authCodeTypeCall.md

 ---
 title: authCodeTypeCall
-description: Code is delievered by voice call to the specified phone number
+description: Code is delivered by phone call to the specified phone number
 ---
 ## Constructor: authCodeTypeCall
 [Back to constructors index](index.md)

-Code is delievered by voice call to the specified phone number
+Code is delivered by phone call to the specified phone number

 ### Attributes: